deadlyvipers/dojo_rules/introduction.md

-Hello, my name is Tom
+Hello, my name is Tom.
+My favourite path is Git.